alexwlchan/alexwlchan.net/src/_drafts/documenting-my-dns.md

 # []
 ```

-I feel like this could give me a safety net for copying DNS records between providers.
+I feel like this could give me more reassurance when I copy DNS records between providers.
 First, I copy my existing DNS records into the new provider.
 Then, I use dnsruby to get snapshots of the DNS records being served by my old/new provider's nameservers.
 Finally, I compare the two snapshots to check they match.

-Crucially, I could do this *before I switch to the new provider's nameservers*.
+Crucially, I could do this *before I switch the domain to the new provider's nameservers*.
-This gives me time to test, to iterate, to fix silly mistakes, and I can do so in a relaxed environment without worrying if my site/email are down.
+This gives me time to test, to iterate, to fix silly mistakes, and I can do so at a relaxed pace without worrying if my site/email are down.

-I'd need to do more work to check this would actually work, but I think there's something here.